TomaszHajszprych3aTP/praktyki---Chess/README.md

 6 functions are created one for each piece used to check possible of pieces: pawn, knight, bishop, rook, queen, king

-next user input is saved and changed from string to lists of coordinates for example.: e2 e4 -> [[4, 1][4, 3]] which indicate initial piece position and where it is moved based on piece a player is moving corresponding function is used to find it's legal moves and check if player gave a correct coordinates if yes turn changes to black player otherwise players is prompted to input move again
+next user input is saved and changed from string to lists of coordinates for example.: e2 e4 -> [[4, 1][4, 3]] which indicate initial piece position and where it is moved

+based on piece a player is moving corresponding function is used to find it's legal moves and check if player's move is in legal moves

+if yes turn changes to black player otherwise players is prompted to input move again